 Nut Free Awareness Day| EMAIL | PRINT

-The Chicago Wolves and Nutphree’s Bakery are proud to host our fifth annual Nut Free Awareness Day.
+The Chicago Wolves and Nutphree’s Bakery are proud to host our sixth annual Nut Free Awareness Day.
 A reserved section of Allstate Arena will be powerwashed and designated for all Nut Free Awareness Day guests.
 In addition, the arena will not serve any nuts or nut-related food items.

 Any questions about the Nut Free Awareness Day, or interested in bringing a group, contact Adam Goldberg at firstname.lastname@example.org or call (847) 832-1955.